gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

 So as a group with minimal experience and a strong dislike for coding, this took a lot of questioning and thinking.
 We were adding to our previous code and wiring, but we have never used a button, much less coded for it, so that was new.
 Our main issue was that we didn't know where to put the new code (again).
+We had to figure out how to use the correct imports in order to print the correct code.

 ## Launch Pad Part 4 (Servo)